LeonardoSanBenitez/open-capivara-explainer/README.md

 * LLM server (which is just a local deployment of LlamaCPP)
 * plugin orchestrator server (a mixture of library with deployment)
 * LLM finetuner (set of scripts and best practices for finetuning)
+* Plugin Orchestrator evaluator (set of scripts, metrics and best practices for evaluating the quality of agents)

 ## Getting started